-- Operating activities (EUR -1,258 million): The variation is mainly due to the balance increase of Spanish public debt during 2018 in Financial assets at amortised cost and Financial assets at fair value with changes in other comprehensive income, partially compensated by the flow generated by the adjusted profit/(loss) for the period - Investing activities (EUR 697 million): The main reasons for this variation is the income received for the sale of the share in Repsol partially compensated by the purchase of BPI shares, thus becoming the holder of 100% of the share capital of Banco BPI - Financing activities (EUR -1,792 million euros): The variation of the available liquidity and resources during the financial year mainly arises from the ordinary cash flows resulting from the issue and repayment of debt or equity-based instruments and the paid dividends
+- Operating activities: (EUR -4,877 million) The variation is mainly due to the increase of net investments in Spanish public debt during 2018 under the heading Financial assets at amortised cost, partially compensated by the flow generated by the adjusted profit/(loss) for the period. - Investing activities: (EUR 5,300 million) The main reasons for this variation are the income received from the operation to sell 80% of the Group's real estate portfolio to Lone Star and the sale of the stake in Repsol partially compensated by the purchase of BPI shares, thus becoming the holder of 100% of the share capital of Banco BPI. - Financing activities (EUR -1,415 million): The variation of the available liquidity and resources during the financial year mainly arises from the ordinary cash flows resulting from the issue and repayment of debt or equity-based instruments and the paid dividends.